 What causes a meniscus to tear?

 A forceful twist or sudden stop can cause the end of the femur to grind into the top of the tibia, pinching and potentially tearing the cartilage of the meniscus.
 This injury can also occur with deep squatting or kneeling, especially when lifting a heavy weight.
 Meniscus tear injuries often occur during athletic activities, especially in contact sports like football and hockey.
 Motions that require pivoting and sudden stops, in sports like tennis, basketball, and golf, can also cause meniscus damage.

-The risk of developing a torn meniscus increases with age because cartilage begins to gradually wear, losing its blood supply and its resilience.
+The risk of developing a torn meniscus increases with age because cartilage begins to gradually wear out, losing its blood supply and its resilience.
 Increasing body weight also puts more stress on the meniscus.
 Routine daily activities like walking and climbing stairs increase the potential for wear, degeneration, and tearing.
 It is estimated that six out of 10 patients older than 65 years have a degenerative meniscus tear.
-Many of these tears may not ever cause problems.
+Many of these tears may never cause problems.